ysugimoto/grpc-graphql-gateway/README.md

 ## Limitations

-This plugin has many kinds of limitations to use Some of the things may be solved and no longer be solved.
+This plugin just aims to generate a simple gateway of gRPC.

-The most of limitations come from the IDL's power of expression -- some kind of GraphQL schema feature cannot implement by Protocol Buffers.
+Some of the things could be solved and could not be solved.

-However, this plugin aims to generate a simple gateway of gRPC, so it won't be implemented much better than gRPC's way.
+The most of limitations come from the IDL's power of expression -- some kind of GraphQL schema feature cannot implement by Protocol Buffers X(

 ## Contribute